-We share how you can achieve that by improving on two aspects of the BASIC model: Vehicle Maintenance and Hazmat compliance.
+We share how you can achieve that by improving on two aspects of the BASIC model: Truck Maintenance and Hazmat compliance.

 Given that 31% of roadside inspections are triggered by observable vehicle defects such as lights and tires - regular vehicle reporting is critical for your CSA scores.

 When drivers religiously do pre-trip and post-trip inspections, it helps your company in three ways.

 It makes roadside inspections much less painful for drivers

 Additionally, it helps you identify repairs to avoid dangerous and costly breakdowns and delays.

 On the flip side, unless your team monitors these reports every day and puts problematic vehicles off-the-road, the reporting only helps the FMCSA and not your company.